6.1.26

 Jakarta's trendy commercial district is characterised by viral eateries and a youthful atmosphere.
 Blok M, Kebayoran Baru, Jaksel.

-Petak Enam is a market full of food vendors and businesses run by the ethnic Chinese community in Jakarta, located in Glodok.
+Petak Enam is a shopping complex full of food vendors and businesses run by the ethnic Chinese community in Jakarta, located in Glodok.

 Inside a bric-o-brac store in Petak Enam, full of traditional vases, crockery, paintings, and ornaments.